gogins/csound-cxx-opcodes/README.md

 previously using `clang_compile`, and invokes that instance at i-time, k-time, or both.

-This can be used to define any type of Csound opcode.
+This can be used to implement any type of Csound opcode.
 It can also be used for other purposes, e.g. simply as a way to call some function in the ClangInvokable module.